olalonde/proof-of-solvency/README.md

-Proof of Solvency (PoS) is a scheme designed to let users verify the solvency of online websites which accept Bitcoin (or other similar currency) deposits (e.g. exchange websites, online wallets, gambling websites, etc.).
+Proof of Solvency (PoS) is a scheme designed to let users verify the solvency of online websites which accept Bitcoin (or other similar currency) deposits (e.g. exchange websites, online wallets, gambling websites, etc.) in a way that doesn't compromise the privacy of users.

 This scheme is based on the [Proof Of Liabilities][PoL] and [Proof of Assets][PoA] schemes.